alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 TITLE_URL = <span class="Constant">'<a href="http://api-public.netflix.com/catalog/titles">http://api-public.netflix.com/catalog/titles</a>'</span>
 </pre>

-Next, we gather the required OAuth parameters for the Netflix request.
+Second, we gather the required OAuth parameters for the Netflix request.

 + **parm** - Optional parameter(s) that specify what data is returned.
 For the catalog titles search, we use the "term" parameter along with the movie/tv's title to gather the film's details.